Coming Soon to AppExchange — 2026

 PropertyTypeDescription

-selectedDatesString[]Array of all selected dates in ISO format.
+selectedDatesString[]Array of all selected dates in ISO format (YYYY-MM-DD).

-selectedDateRangesJsonStringJSON string of consecutive dates grouped into ranges.
+selectedDateRangesJsonStringJSON string of consecutive dates grouped into ranges with fromDate and toDate.
 Only populated when outputAsJson is ON.

 PropertyTypeDefaultDescription